-In determining whether an unlisted open-ended investment fund or an exchange-traded fund in which the ETF invests ("Underlying Funds"), but that it does not consolidate, meets the definition of a structured entity, Mackenzie is required to make significant judgments about whether these underlying funds have the typical characteristics of a structured entity.
+In determining whether an Underlying Fund or an ETF in which the ETF invests, but that it does not consolidate, meets the definition of a structured entity, Mackenzie is required to make significant judgments about whether these underlying funds have the typical characteristics of a structured entity.
 These Underlying Funds do meet the definition of a structured entity because:

-- I. The voting rights in the Underlying Funds are not dominant factors in deciding who controls them: - II. the activities of the Underlying Funds are restricted by their offering documents; and - III. the Underlying Funds have narrow and well-defined investment objective to provide investment opportunities for investors while passing on the associated risks and rewards.
+- I. The voting rights in the Underlying Funds are not dominant factors in deciding who controls them; - II. the activities of the Underlying Funds are restricted by their offering documents; and - III. the Underlying Funds have narrow and well-defined investment objectives to provide investment opportunities for investors while passing on the associated risks and rewards.

 As a result, such investments are accounted for at FVTPL.
-Note 10 summarizes the details of the ETFs' interest in these Underlying Funds, if applicable.
+Note 11 summarizes the details of the ETF's interest in these Underlying Funds, if applicable.